On low temperature kinetic theory; spin diffusion, Bose Einstein condensates, anyons: Some spin cases for Fermions

 \section{Some spin cases for Fermions}

 \\ {\bf 2 a) Spin in the fermionic case.}\\ \\ The experimental study of spin polarized neutral gases at low temperatures and their kinetic modelling is well established in physics, an early mathematical physics text in the area being [S].
 The first experiments concerned very dilute solutions of $^3He$ in superfluid $^4He$ with - in comparison with classical Boltzmann gases - interesting new properties such as spin waves (see [NTLCL]).
 The experimentalists later turned to laser-trapped low-temperature gases (see [JR]).
-The mathematical study of these models, however, is less advanced.
+The mathematical study of these models, however, is less advanced.\\ To add spin to a Boltzmann equation for fermions, the density $f$ can be replaced by by a $2\times2$ hermitean matrix valued function.
 To discuss this, we first recall some properties of the Pauli spin matrices

 With $[\sigma_i,\sigma_j]$ denoting the commutator $\sigma_i\sigma_j-\sigma_j\sigma_i$, the Pauli matrices satisfy